band/salamander/README.md

 ./gecko.py -i prompts/skybluePrompt.md
 ./iguana.py -i prompts/skybluePrompt.md
 ```

+ - The code generation prompt that was fed to "ChatGPT Plus" to create
+   the first sample of `salamander.py` is found in
+   `prompts/salamanderPrompt.md`.
+It can be used to compare how OpenAI,
+   Claude, and Gemini respond to a prompt like this.

 ### Plans and TODOs:

  - experiment with some summarization and topic extraction prompts